jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

   (c) directions to be complied with in the preparation of the returns.
 (2) The chief executive may prescribe different requirements for different types or classes of entities.
 (3) Section 72A(2) and (5) to (7) apply to a form or requirement to be prescribed under this section.
+(4) Despite section 72A(2), the particulars to be contained in an annual return of a charitable entity that is a society (as defined in the Incorporated Societies Act 2022) may include information or documentation for the purposes of that Act.
+(5) The chief executive must, before exercising a power under this section, consult the Registrar of Incorporated Societies.
+(6) A failure to comply with subsection (5) does not affect the validity of the prescribed matters.

 ### 42A Content of financial statements
 (1) The financial statements referred to in section 41(2)﻿(b) must be prepared in accordance with,—